Skip to content

 The current safety model combines:

-• path validation for file tools
+• path validation for file tools (working directory + skill roots, symlink-aware)

 • approval prompts for writes, edits, and non-safe shell commands